DOI-USGS/ISIS3/README.md

         for Anaconda 3.4 and up - conda activate isis3
         prior to Anaconda 3.4 - source activate isis3

-> Updating: To update to a new version of ISIS, simply run `conda update isis`
+> Updating: To update to a new version of ISIS, simply run `conda update isis3`

 ### Operating System Requirements